|Vector or Bitmap? What is the difference?|

-Bitmap/Raster graphics and vector graphics are the two main types of image files used in the world of design.
-Both of file types have their advantages, and equally they have their disadvantages so it's important to know the difference between the two so you can make an informed decision about which one is best for your design project.
+Bitmap/Raster graphics and vector graphics are the two main types of image files used in the world of graphic design.
+People often struggle to understand the difference between vector and bitmap graphics despite the fact that they are very different file types.
+Both of file types have their advantages, and equally they have their disadvantages so it's important to know the difference between the vector and bitmap so you can make an informed decision about which one is best for your design project.
 Let's start with the definition of each so we know the basics first and your decision of bitmap or vector might be a little bit easier.

 Vector v Bitmap - The Definitions...

 Bitmap (Raster) Graphics